 Do Walruses Eat Fish?

 Yes, walruses can eat fish.
 However, fish are not a preferred option within a walrus diet.
 The fish which is typically consumed by walruses is the Arctic cod.
 In captivity, walrus are often fed herring and capelin 13(source: R.A.
 Kasteline, Aquatic Mammals, Vol 26(3), pp.175-190, 2000).

 Do Walruses Eat Seals?

-Yes, walruses are known to eat seals although it is quite rare among most of the population14 (source: L. F. Lowry & F. H. Fay, Polar Biology, Vol. 3, pp. 11–18, 1984).
-Walruses are particularly known to have eaten the carcasses of young seals.
-Walruses eat seal carcasses if food is very scarce.
-Seals are not a preferred prey for all walruses.
-Some walruses’ diet depends on seals as the main food source.
-The seals which are typically eaten by these rare and habitual walruses are bearded seals and ringed seals15 (source: Seaworld).
+Yes, walruses are known to eat seals although it is not their preferred diet and is quite rare among most of the population14 (source: L. F. Lowry & F. H. Fay, Polar Biology, Vol. 3, pp. 11–18, 1984).
+Walruses are particularly known to have eaten the carcasses of young seals when food is very scarce.

 Do Walruses Eat Penguins?

 No, walruses do not eat penguins.
 Walruses live in the northern hemisphere, and penguins live in the southern hemisphere so the two species do not cross paths.

 No, walruses do not eat humans although there have been cases where walrus have inflicted damage to explorers and Inuit communities.